sanjay-singhyml/Project-healthy/readme.md

 ### 3. AI Proxy Architecture

-AI calls are brokered via a developer-operated backend proxy ensuring high security.
-The user's CLI authenticates via JWT, while the Proxy interacts with the MegaLLM API using secured keys.
+AI calls are brokered via a developer-operated backend microservice.
+The proxy interacts with the MegaLLM API using secured keys on the server side.
 No third-party LLM API keys run on the developer's local machine.
+The CLI connects directly to the hosted backend with no authentication required.

 ---